 Is there anything better?

 I doubt it!
-Which is why I’m sharing one of my (not guilty) pleasures of a super decadent breakfast in bed with a few tips and a showstopper waffle recipe.
+This is why I’m sharing one of my (not guilty) pleasures of a super decadent breakfast in bed with a showstopper waffle recipe!

 - 3 tbsp Almond Flour